flipperdevices/flipperzero-firmware/README.md

 - Dolphin: Mood Stays Happy [(Thanks to biocage)](https://github.com/biocage/flipperzero-firmware), changed to Mood Stays Less Than 6 / Mood Stays High (By RogueMaster)
 - Dolphin: Passport: Show EXP [(By Dabolus)](https://github.com/Dabolus/flipperzero-firmware-rpg/)
 - Dolphin: Plugin Achivement +3 EXP for a total of 90 EXP daily.
 Plugin Achivements are:
+- - Dice First Roll for d20+ = sides on dice (i.e. Nat 20 on d20)
+- - Dice First Roll for d20+ = sides on dice - 1 (+1 EXP) (i.e. 19 on d20)
 - - Games Only Mode from Lock Menu
+- - Getting 2048 in 2048
+- - Mouse Jacker Ducky Run
+- - NRFSniffer Found Address
 - - Stopwatch @ 1:20 Alert
-- - Dice First Roll for d20+ = sides on dice (i.e. Nat 20 on d20)
-- - Dice First Roll for d20+ = sides on dice - 1 (+1 EXP) (i.e. 19 on d20)
 - - Tetris, Snake or Flappy Bird Score of 10 or more
 - - Tetris, Snake or Flappy Bird Score of 50 or more
 - - Tetris, Snake or Flappy Bird Score of 100 or more
-- - NRFSniffer Found Address
-- - Mouse Jacker Ducky Run
 - Dolphin: SD dolphin manifest updated to weight animations differently
 - GPIO: Feature to read EEPROM of SFP Modules using I2C [(By marcusju)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/198)
 - Icon Decode/Encode [(Thanks to PixlEmly)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/55/files)